 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

-Place all the ingredients (except dates) into the blender and blend on high until fully incorporated.
+- Place all the ingredients (except the dates) into the blender and blend on high until fully incorporated.